-Questions - All 21.
-Who do you believe is best placed to monitor compliance with de-sexing? ☐ Local Governments ☐ Other - please specify: Please provide reasons for your preference: Questions - Local Governments 22.
+21. Who do you believe is best placed to monitor compliance with de-sexing? □ Local Governments □ Other - please specify: Please provide reasons for your preference: They do this already when a dog is registered.
+Questions - Local Governments 22.
 What costs do you currently incur in registering a dog?
 Please provide as much detail as possible.
-Item Cost \$ Item Cost \$ Item Cost \$ Item Cost \$ 23.
+Item Cost \$ Item Cost \$ Item Cost \$ 23.
 What additional costs would you incur if you also checked a sterilisation certificate or exemption certificate at the time of registration?
 Item Cost \$ Item Cost \$ Item Cost \$ 24.
 What other costs would mandatory de-sexing impose on a local government?
-Item Cost \$ Item Cost \$

-Item Cost \$

-gained by your local government with mandatory deas much detail as possible.

-Item Cost \$

-Item Cost \$

-Item Cost \$

-26. At what level would the government to recover For de-sexed dogs? \$For non-de-sexed dogs
+Item 25.
+What benefits would be gained by your local government with mandatory desexing?
+Please provide as much detail as possible.
+Item Cost \$ Item Cost \$ Item Cost \$ 26.
+At what level would the registration fee need to be set for your local government to recover costs?
+For de-sexed dogs? \$ For non-de-sexed dogs? \$